electricimp/Messenger_ReplayMessenger/README.md

 - connectionManager - instance of ImpPager.ConnectionManager class that extends [ConnectionManager](https://github.com/electricimp/connectionmanager/tree/v1.0.1).
 - bullwinkle - instance of [Bullwinkle](https://github.com/electricimp/Bullwinkle#bullwinklepackage).
 If null or not specified, is created by the ImpPager constructor with "messageTimeout" set to IMP_PAGER_MESSAGE_TIMEOUT (=1).
 - spiFlashLogger - instance of [SpiFlashLogger](https://github.com/electricimp/SpiFlashLogger)
-- debug - the flag that controlls library debug output.
+- debug - the flag that controls library debug output.
 Defaults to false.

 ```squirrel